iamshang1/Projects/Advanced_ML/HCAN/readme.md

 ## Hierarchical Convolutional Attention Networks for Text Classification

-This repo contains some of the code used for the paper [https://aclanthology.info/papers/W18-3002/w18-3002](*Hierarchical Convolutional Attention Networks for Text Classification*).
+This repo contains some of the code used for the paper [*Hierarchical Convolutional Attention Networks for Text Classification*](https://aclanthology.info/papers/W18-3002/w18-3002/).

 ### Requirements